robere2/starboard/apps/docs/src/api/quick-start.md

 :::

-The `apiKey` option is required when instantiating `HypixelAPI`.
+The `apiKey` option is required when instantiating <ApiRefLink name="HypixelAPI" />.
 Hypixel API keys are v4 UUIDs used to authorize your application.
 You can request one on the [Hypixel Developer Dashboard](https://developer.hypixel.net/dashboard).

 ```ts [TypeScript]
 const hypixel = await HypixelAPI.create({